 For many of us, there is no more important issue on the modern political agenda than climate change and the overall state of the environment.
 Brighton’s residents have been leading the charge for a better world in recent years, and the city has a strong affiliation with the Green Party and the green movement.

 Is Brighton Council Green?
-No, in the strictest sense it is not anymore.
-The Green Party-controlled Brighton council in 2010 but lost their control to Labour in 2015 and 2019 saw Labour cement their hold on Brighton’s council.
-However, it is fair to say that the Green Party still has a significant influence over Brighton Council’s policies and the council remains one of the “greenest” in the UK.
+No, in the strictest sense, it is not anymore.
+The Green Party controlled Brighton council in 2010 but lost its control to Labour in 2015, and 2019 saw Labour cement its hold on Brighton’s council.
+However, it is fair to say that the Green Party still has a significant influence over Brighton Council’s policies, and the council remains one of the “greenest” in the UK.

 This made Brighton the first council in the country (and to date, the only council in the country too) to be managed by the Green Party.

 However, as you can see – this did not give The Green Party a majority of seats on the council, and it formed a minority-led council which relied on cooperation with both of the other parties (to some extent) to get the job done.

 Unfortunately, The Greens gained control of Brighton Council as the worst of Britain’s austerity measures began to bite.
 Many of their most ambitious plans for the city simply could not be realized due to a lack of finances allocated by the central government.

 Also, due to their lack of political experience, the party often found itself fighting with the other parties and even within its own party.
 Including one infamous moment when a political coup was put into place to oust the party’s leader Jason Kitcat by his own members.
 The coup failed, but the image of a party in crisis remained.